sealsh1ttle/icpc2020/README.md

 - the loc subfolder with 4977 json files with LOC and language information for each project (the filename is `<username>__<repo>`.json).
   Each json file contains both overall information on the repository (e.g., total number of lines, total number of files), and details for each language used in the repository (i.e., number of files, number of blank lines, number of comments, and number of lines of code, for each language used).

-  4/4981 repositories contain only files which cloc (the tool we use) cannot recognize, thus there are no corresponding json files
+  4/4981 repositories contain only files which cloc (the tool we use) cannot recognize, thus there are no corresponding json files.

 ----------------------------------------------------------------------------------------------------------------